schmidda/splitter/README.md

 The config file allows you to specify different elements to treat than the standard TEI ones, also to define different behaviours for variant-elements.
-However, it is presently undocumemnted.
+However, it is presently undocumented.
 The code is in calliope/handler/post/importer/Splitter.java.
 Specifying no config file will use the existing one, which is built-into the code.
 There is no need to specify it on